Shopify/remote-dom/packages/core/README.md

 ##### Remote properties

-Remote DOM converts an allowlist of element properties into a dedicated object that can be communicated to the host environment.
-We refer to this object as an element’s “remote properties”.
+Remote DOM converts an allowlist of element instance properties into a dedicated object that can be communicated to the host environment.
+We refer to this object as an element’s “remote properties”, and it can be used to synchronize additional state that can’t be represented by attributes or event listeners.

 You can manually set an element’s remote properties by using the `updateRemoteProperty()` method: